KiCad/kicad-doc/src/rest/cvpcb/source/cvpcb.rst

 CvPcb is typically invoked from the schematic capture program Eeschema.
 Eeschema automatically passes the correct net list file name to CvPcb.
-Before running CvPcb for the first time for each project, you must first save the initial net list by selecting the “Generate Netlist” entry in to “Tools” menu or click on the generate net list button on the top tool bar in Eeschema.
-By default the net list file has the same name as the project with a “net” file extension.
+Before running CvPcb for the first time for each project, you must first save the initial net list by selecting the "Generate Netlist" entry in to "Tools" menu or click on the generate net list button on the top tool bar in Eeschema.
+By default the net list file has the same name as the project with a "net" file extension.
 If the net list file for the project already exists, all footprint associations will be preserved.
 After the initial net list file is created by Eeschema, CvPcb can be invoked directly from the KiCad project manager.
 CvPcb can also be invoked as a stand alone program rather than being launch from the KiCad project manager or the schematic editor.
-If CvPcb is run as a stand alone program, the net list file must be opened manually by selecting the “Open” entry in the “File” menu or clicking the “Open” file button on the tool bar.
+If CvPcb is run as a stand alone program, the net list file must be opened manually by selecting the "Open" entry in the "File" menu or clicking the "Open" file button on the tool bar.

 CvPcb Commands